It had been about three weeks since Kakashi-sensei had passed us. And let me tell you—what a boring three weeks! Honestly.

 I had the strongest urge to run, to flee for my pathetic life like some coward.

 I refused to.
-I will not back down.
-I chose this life for me—for Sakura—and damn it, I will go through with my choice.
-I've already died once, it's not so bad.
+I would not back down.
+I chose this life for me—for Sakura—and damn it, I would go through with my choice.
+I'd already died once, it wasn't so bad.